YitongTseo/ml_phage_display/README.md

     * (For the sake of scrapiness actually already have it downloaded so skip this step, we'll move it out of this directory later)

 To run:
-* Go into src and run the
+* For now, go into src and run notebook. later we'll create a argparse runner

 TODOs: